gitana/cloudcms-javascript-driver/README.md

 # cloudcms-javascript-driver

-Updated Cloud CMS JS Engine using modern ECMAScript and Promises
+Cloud CMS JavaScript Driver with support for ECMAScript Async, Promises and Callbacks.

+For formal support and assistance, please visit <a href="https://gitana.io" title="Gitana Software">https://gitana.io</a>.

 ## Installation